Risk Factors Dashboard

 The Companys stock trading volume may result in greater volatility in the market price of the Companys common stock and may not provide adequate liquidity for investors.

 Although shares of the Company’s common stock are traded on the NASDAQ Global Select Market, the average daily trading volume in the Company’s common stock is less than that of other larger automotive retail companies.
 A public trading market having the desired characteristics of depth, liquidity and orderliness depends on the presence in the marketplace of a sufficient number of willing buyers and sellers of the common stock at any given time.
 This presence depends on the individual decisions of investors and general economic and market conditions over which the Company has no control.
+This presence 22Table of Contentsdepends on the individual decisions of investors and general economic and market conditions over which the Company has no control.
 Given the average daily trading volume of the Company’s common stock, the market price of the Company’s common stock may be subject to greater volatility than companies with larger trading volumes as smaller transactions can more significantly impact the Company’s stock price.
 Significant sales of the Company’s common stock in a brief period of time, or the expectation of these sales, could cause a decline in the price of the Company’s common stock.
+The price of the Company’s common stock may also be subject to wide fluctuations based upon the Company’s financial condition, operating results, general economic and market conditions, general trends and prospects for our industry, announcements by competitors, the Company’s ability to achieve any long-term targets or performance metrics and other factors.
 The price of the Company’s common stock may also be subject to wide fluctuations based upon the Company’s operating results, general economic and market conditions, general trends and prospects for our industry, announcements by competitors, the Company’s ability to achieve any long-term targets or performance metrics and other factors.
 Any such fluctuations could increase the Company’s risk of being subject to securities class action litigation, which could result in substantial costs, divert management’s attention and resources and have other material adverse impacts on the Company’s business.
 Additionally, low trading volumes may limit a stockholder’s ability to sell shares of the Company’s common stock.

 The Company currently does not intend to pay future dividends on its common stock.

 The Company historically has not paid cash dividends on its common stock and currently does not anticipate paying future cash dividends on its common stock.
 Any determination to pay future dividends and other distributions in cash, stock, or property by the Company in the future will be at the discretion of the Company’s Board of Directors and will be dependent on then-existing conditions, including the Company’s financial condition and results of operations and contractual restrictions.
-The Company is also limited in its ability to pay dividends or make other distributions to its shareholders without the consent of its lender.
+The Company is also restricted from paying dividends or making other distributions to its shareholders without the consent of its lenders.
 Therefore, stockholders should not rely on future dividend income from shares of the Company’s common stock.

 Item 1B.
 Unresolved Staff Comments